Back Pain · Program · Freedom

 ★★★★★

-"Nine years of 'just live with it'.
-Week 5 I picked my daughter up off the floor without thinking — only clocked it an hour later.
-Was pretty skeptical going in, honestly.
-The first weeks are just you and the floor; the back half I did at my local gym."
+"Nine years of 'just live with it.'
+Week 5, I picked my daughter up without thinking about it.
+First weeks are just you and the floor, back half I did at the gym."

 Mark, 41 Project manager · desk 9h/day